SilicoSciences/seminar-bioinformatics-rna-seq/bi-data.md

-Title: From the Shell and the Cloud - Common Bioinformatics on the Example of Gene Expression Analysis using Unix and freely available Open Source Tools</br>
+Title: The Shell and the Cloud - Applied Bioinformatics on the Example of Gene Expression Analysis using Unix and freely available Open Source Tools</br>
 Author: Alexander Kerner</br>
 EMail: ak at silico-sciences.com</br>
 Seminar Ruprecht-Karls-Universität Heidelberg 2016-01-20 - 2016-01-22

-# Bioinformatics Data in the Shell and -Cloud
+# Applied Bioinformatics in the Shell and in the Cloud

-### Common Bioinformatics Using Unix and Freely Available Open Source Tools on the Example of Gene Expression Analysis
+## NGS Data Analysis Using Unix and Open Source Tools

 # Working with Bioinformatics Data

-### Retrieving Data
+## Retrieving Data

 Find data at